vorpalnet/blade/proto/webrtc/README.md

 for the same AOR would collide with the first's continuations.
 A browser tab is a one-call phone; this is the honest shape, not a limitation.

-A binding lapses, so a timer on the registration session re-REGISTERs shortly before it does — the pattern `services/gateway/RegisterCallflow` proved: armed in the `2xx` callback, because a timer created during servlet initialization does not fire on this container.
-It refreshes at the expiry the registrar **granted**, not the one requested, since a registrar may shorten a binding and refreshing on the asked-for value would let it lapse early.
+A binding lapses, so a timer on the registration session re-REGISTERs shortly before it does — at the expiry the registrar **granted**, not the one requested, since a registrar may shorten a binding and refreshing on the asked-for value would let it lapse early.

 The timer stops when the socket does.
-If the browser is no longer connected to this node — it disconnected without a clean close, or the session failed over to a node that never held it — the refresh cancels itself instead of re-asserting a contact naming an engine that can no longer deliver.
+If the browser is no longer connected to this node the refresh cancels itself rather than re-asserting a contact naming an engine that can no longer deliver.
 Letting the binding lapse is the honest outcome; a browser that comes back registers again from wherever it lands.

 ## Late media

 An INVITE with no SDP is handled, and it is the case the prior art dropped.
-The media server offers in the `200 OK` and the caller's answer is read out of the `ACK` — `MediaCallflow.answerWithLateMedia`, on `SdpPortManager.generateSdpOffer()`.
-No new machinery was needed: `Callflow.sendResponse` already delivers the ACK to a continuation.
+Offer and answer run backwards on the network leg: the media server offers in the `200 OK`, and the caller's answer is read out of the `ACK`.

 This is the one path where `call.established` and `call.connected` are genuinely far apart, and the only one where the ACK can arrive owing an answer it does not carry — hence `negotiated: false`.

-**Late media always anchors, and cannot be made to work without a media server.** Having the browser offer instead, so an install with no 309 driver could take these calls, was considered and rejected: late media is a third-party-call-control pattern browsers never originate, so the caller is a phone or a trunk, and the answer coming back in the `ACK` is plain RTP with no `a=fingerprint`.
-A browser will not complete media against it — the same dead end the pass-through path already fails fast on.
-On this call shape the media server is not a convenience; it is the only party present that can speak to both ends.
-Without a driver installed the gateway refuses with `503` and says so by name in the log.
+**Late media always anchors, and cannot be made to work without a media server.** Having the browser offer instead was considered and rejected: late media is a pattern browsers never originate, so the caller is a phone or a trunk, and the answer coming back in the `ACK` is plain RTP with no `a=fingerprint` — which a browser will not complete media against.
+On this call shape the media server is the only party present that can speak to both ends.
+Without a driver the gateway refuses with `503` and says so by name in the log.

 ## What a call puts on the event bus